JackHumphries9/portfolio-website/content/_posts/my-first-time-publishing-types-to-definitelytyped.md

 ---
 title: "My First Time Publishing Typings to DefinitelyTyped"
 excerpt: "If you've ever used Typescript you'll have probably come across this situation.
 You want to use a package from NPM, do npm install <your-package> and installed it then VSCode starts kicking off about not having a type declaration file.
-Luckily, Microsoft have your back with DefinitelyTyped."
+Luckily, Microsoft have your back with DefinitelyTyped"
 coverImage: "/images/default.jpg"
 date: "2022-05-04T19:38:21.167Z"
 ogImage: